vilinski/NBomber.Docs/documentation/basic_concepts/building_blocks.md

 # Building blocks

 The whole API is mainly built around 3 building blocks: Step, Scenario and NBomberRunner.
 In this page, we just want to present a short definition of basic components and show API usage.
-In the next pages, you will get a details about all available components and all information about how to model complex load test scenarios.
+In the next pages, you will find more details about all available components and all information about how to model complex load test scenarios.

 ```fsharp
 // represents single executable Step